FIFA Anthem: Early years (1994–2004)

-It was first played at the 1994 World Cup, composed by Franz Lambert and is completely instrumental with no lyrics.
+It was first played at the 1994 World Cup, composed by Franz Lambert and is instrumental with no lyrics.
 Rob May and Simon Hill arranged it.

 Rearranged version (2004–2018)

 In 2004, the song was rearranged and re-recorded with improved acoustics by Gota Yashiki and it is this version that is currently used by FIFA before the start of matches.
-It was used in the 2010 and 2014 FIFA World Cups, though the 1994 version was used at the final of the 2006 one.
+It was used in the 2010 and 2014 FIFA World Cups, though the 1994 version was used at the final of the 2006 World Cup.

 New anthem: Living Football (2018–present)

 In 2018, FIFA commissioned Hans Zimmer and Lorne Balfe to compose a new theme to be used at 2018 FIFA World Cup in Russia.
 The theme, named "Living Football" to coincide with FIFA's new slogan, was played before every World Cup match, as the volunteers began to unveil the giant 2018 FIFA World Cup logo (replaced by a picture of the FIFA World Cup Trophy in the final) at the pitch, along with the flags of the two nations in every match.
-The "FIFA Anthem" itself - which always played when the players walked out onto the stadium pitch, was replaced by "Seven Nation Army" of The White Stripes for that tournament.
+The "FIFA Anthem" itself – which always played when the players walked out onto the stadium pitch, was replaced by "Seven Nation Army" of The White Stripes for that tournament.
 The trend has continued at all subsequent FIFA-sanctioned tournaments, including the FIFA U-20 Women's World Cup, the FIFA Club World Cup, FIFA U-20 World Cup, and the FIFA Women's World Cup.

 The "Living Football" theme was used again at the 2018 FIFA Club World Cup, which was held in the United Arab Emirates and also at the 2019 FIFA U-20 World Cup in Poland and the 2019 FIFA Women's World Cup in France.